By Roy L Hales

 - The rivers flowing into Bute Inlet push fresh as much as 30 miles out into the ocean.
 Sockeye salmon, which normally spawn in freshwater lakes and rivers, spawn at the end of the inlet.

-- Bute Inlet is the ancestral homeland of the Homoloco people and at the very least they must be consulted.
-Studies need to be made of the impact these projects will have on the Homoloco and the land.
+- Bute Inlet is the ancestral homeland of the Homalco people and at the very least they must be consulted.
+Studies need to be made of the impact these projects will have on the Homalco and the land.

 - Bute Inlet is too steep for the 400 foot wide corridors that power lines need; this would encourage landslides.